So he decided to make something that was almost the same.

 - ...But regardless of how Schwartz, Ryan, and Wostbrock got to the above, it's wrong.
 Morgan wasn't present for the final week (and neither was Russell, who was ill), and based on the extant audio the carnage didn't start until Eubanks signed off.

 - Pilot: The one that circulates has a clip at the beginning from either a run-through or previous pilot the clip uses a different panel (Mitzi McCall, Nipsey Russell, Jaye P. Morgan, Jack Cassidy, Adrienne Barbeau, and Charlie Brill), different contestants (wearing nametags), and score displays that lack their "1-2-WIN" markers.

 - Precision F-Strike: "When Nipsey tells a poem, it's usually a ZINGER..."Jaye P. Morgan: We didn't give him a hand, but we gave him the finger.

-- Urban Legend: For many years, fans thought William T. Naud (who also worked on Blank Check) was either Dan Enright (the rhyme reveal cue on the pilot was from Jack Barry's Joker, and Check was a Barry show) or Chuck Barris (some of Rhyme's staff also worked for him).
+- Urban Legend: For many years, fans thought William T. Naud (who also worked on Blank Check) was either Dan Enright (the rhyme reveal cue on the pilot was from Jack Barry's Joker, and Check was a Barry show; Johnny Jacobs announced for both shows) or Chuck Barris (some of Rhyme's staff also worked for him).
 In reality, Naud was a real man who wrote, produced, and directed a few low-budget films (including 1972's Wild In The Sky, co-written by Peter Marshall and co-produced by Ralph Andrews, and the truly dreadful Rocky parody Ricky 1).